-2023-2025 Beekeeping Apprenticeship Program
+2025-2027 Beekeeping Apprenticeship Program

 First, we offer an unequaled learning experience in which you fully participate in the management of honey bee colonies throughout all four seasons, over a two-year period including two winter seasons.
-As the seasons change so do the floral resources and a honey bee colony's activities and biological objectives.
+As the seasons change, so do the floral resources and a honey bee colony's activities and biological objectives.
 Beekeepers need to understand seasonal colony dynamics and how colony management actions at certain times of the year can mean the health and prosperity, or the irreversible decline and death, of a colony in the months ahead.
-Since the introduction of the varroa mite into the US in the 1980s keeping a honey bee colony alive and healthy is "the" challenge.
-Monitoring and managing varroa mite levels and associated diseases are key parts of our Program because colony health is the #1 goal of our beekeeping.
+Since the introduction of the varroa mite into the US in the 1980s, keeping a honey bee colony alive and healthy is "the" challenge.
+Monitoring and managing varroa mite levels and associated diseases are key parts of our Program because colony health is the #1 objective of our beekeeping.

-March 2023 marks the beginning of our 11th beekeeping apprenticeship program!
+March 2025 marks the beginning of our 13th beekeeping apprenticeship program!

 PROGRAM OVERVIEW